Have you ever seen a viral video on Facebook or YouTube?

-At the time of this article, approximately 1,300 copies of Notch, the Rescued Dolphin have been sold in the last 15 months, mostly on local vendor markets and online.
+At the time of this article, approximately 1,300 copies of Notch, the Rescued Dolphin have been sold in the last 15 months, mostly at local vendor markets, school events and online.

 You can share, preview, and order the book too for someone you love via the following URL: NotchDolphinBook.com

 Notch, the Rescued Dolphin is a great teaching tool for children of all ages – covering many important messages:

 - Empowerment to Act with Kindness and Compassion for One Another